- PhilsComputerLab Youtube Channel

-The fastest way to load games is to load the PRG (programm) files directly into RAM and then starting with the command «RUN».
+The fastest way to load games is to load the PRG (program) files directly into RAM and then starting with the command «RUN».
 The game will be loaded very quickly.
-You only need to find the initial programm and this is not always clearly labeled.
+You only need to find the initial program and this is not always clearly labeled.

 Another supported format is D64.
 Assign the d64-file to the disk drive from the OSD-Menu and then use commands LOAD «$»,8 or LOAD»*»,8,1 to load them.
 Then type run to start the loaded games.

 This is how the main screen looks like:

 Let’s load a D64 game.
 Press F12 and load the D64 rom.